jamg44/vagrant_wordpress_elk/README.md

 # Vagrant box to deploy Wordpress & ELK in 2 Ubuntu VMs

-This vagrant box installs Wordpress, Elasticsearch, Logstash, and Kibana.
+This vagrant box installs Wordpress, ELK Stack v7.10.0 (Elasticsearch, Logstash, and Kibana) and Filebeat.

 ## Prerequisites